ISISComputingGroup/ibex_developers_manual/Beckhoff.md

 ## Testing

-To run tests locally you must build the solution in the `BeckhoffPLCCode -> util_scripts -> AutomationTools` directory to create the AutomationTools binary (used by the IOCTestFramework to run the Beckhoff emulator).
+To run tests locally you must build the solution in the `BeckhoffTestRunner -> util_scripts -> AutomationTools` directory to create the AutomationTools binary (used by the IOCTestFramework to run the Beckhoff emulator).
 This can be built by running `build.bat` (best done not in an EPICS terminal).
 Once this is done you can run the following command in your `BeckhoffPLCCode` directory to begin testing:

 ```
 python %EPICS_KIT_ROOT%\\support\\IocTestFramework\\master\\run_tests.py -tp ".\\dummy_PLC\\tests"